-- Entirely bonds portfolio.
-This portfolio is invested 100 percent in bonds, specifically 50% in long-term bonds and 50% in money market.
-This portfolio itself is not risk free. - Conservative life-cycle portfolio.
-This portfolio follows the same pattern as the baseline life-cycle portfolio, but falls from 70% in equities to 10% in equities. - 50 percent stock portfolio.
-This portfolio is fixed at 50 percent in equities, it does not vary with the lifecycle.
-This corresponds to the featured portfolio in the President's Commission to Strengthen Social Security, which the Social Security actuaries projected would have a real rate of return of 4.6%. - Aggressive life-cycle portfolio.
-This portfolio follows the same pattern as the baseline life-cycle portfolio, but falls from 90% in equities to 40% in equities. - Entirely stocks portfolio.
-This portfolio is invested 100% in equities in every period.
+- Baseline life-cycle portfolio: This portfolio is invested 85% in equities through age 29 and then gradually falls to 15% in equities by age 60.
+This is slightly more conservative than the Vanguard portfolio, reflecting the fact that this portfolio is designed to largely replace the existing Social Security benefit. - Entirely bonds portfolio: This portfolio is invested 100% in bonds, specifically 50% in long-term bonds and 50% in money market.
+This portfolio itself is not risk free. - Conservative life-cycle portfolio: This portfolio follows the same pattern as the baseline life-cycle portfolio, but falls from 70% in equities to 10% in equities. - 50% stock portfolio: This portfolio is fixed at 50% in equities; it does not vary with the lifecycle.
+This corresponds to the featured portfolio in the President's Commission to Strengthen Social Security, which the Social Security actuaries projected would have a real rate of return of 4.6%.11 - Aggressive life-cycle portfolio: This portfolio follows the same pattern as the baseline life-cycle portfolio, but falls from 90% in equities to 40% in equities. - Entirely stocks portfolio: This portfolio is invested 100% in equities in every period.

-IV.
-Simulation Results
+4. Simulation results

-Results are shown in Tables 3 and 4.
+Results are shown in Tables 2 and 3.
 Two benchmarks are used to assess each portfolio.
 First, the tables show the internal rate of return for the stream of payments represented by the contributions.
-An internal rate of return in excess of 3 percent means that the personal account exceeded the offset and the worker is better off.
+An internal rate of return in excess of 3% means that the personal account exceeded the offset and the worker is better off.
 Second, the tables present the final net value of choosing the personal account after the benefit offset.
 The tables show various summary measures for these benchmarks for the five portfolios.